CCRI-Cyberknights/stemday_2025_takehome/challenges_solo/14_SubdomainSweep/README.md

 # 🌐 Challenge 14: Subdomain Sweep

-Liber8’s internal infrastructure spans multiple subdomains, each hosting seemingly mundane content.
+CryptKeepers' internal infrastructure spans multiple subdomains, each hosting seemingly mundane content.
 But one of them is hiding an authentic agency flag — buried somewhere in the HTML source.

 ---